GioF71/mpd-scrobbler-docker/README.md

 VARIABLE | DEFAULT | NOTES
 ---|---|---
 SERVICE_USERNAME|SERVICE_USERNAME|Last.fm or Librefm User name.
 SERVICE_PASSWORD|SERVICE_PASSWORD|Last.fm or Librefm Password.
-Make sure you escape special characters if needed MPD_HOSTNAME|localhost|Hostname or ip address of the Music Player Daemon instance.
+Make sure you escape special characters if needed.
+MPD_HOSTNAME|localhost|Hostname or ip address of the Music Player Daemon instance.
 MPD_PORT|6600|Port of the Music Player Daemon.
 USE_MPD_PASSWORD|no|Use Music Player Daemon password.